xxks-kkk/linuxjedi.co.uk/content/blog/2018/trie.md

 ## Data Structure

-To unavoid unnecessary complexity, we assume we are working with a collection of strings which consist of only lower case alphabetics.
+To avoid unnecessary complexity, we assume we are working with a collection of strings which consist of only lower case alphabetics.

 ![trie]({filename}/images/trie.png)

 - A trie node contains two fields:

-    - An array of $R$ links, with each link representing one letter.
+    - An array of $R$ links (`links`), with each link representing one letter.
 A link connects two trie nodes together.
     In our example, we have $R = 26$.
-    - A boolean variable `isEnd`, which indicates whether we reach the end of the string.
+    - A boolean variable `isEnd`, which indicates whether we reach the end of a string.
 This is needed because if we are searching for a prefix, we should have `isEnd = false`.
 On the other hand, if we reach the end of a string, we have `isEnd = true`.

+!!!note
+    Please note that `isEnd = true` doesn't indicate that we are at leaf node of the trie.
+The boolean only indicates whether we have reached the end of some string.
+In Figure 1, the end nodes of "wa" and "wax" are connected with each other.
+    If we require that there is no common prefix for the string (e.g. strings in the dataset don't share the common prefix), we then don't need `isEnd` boolean variable.

 - Insert a key into trie: